rdkcentral/firebolt/apis/next/core/Device/index.md

 ### platform

-Get the platform ID for this device
+Get a transient platform identifier for the device.
+This API should be used to correlate metrics on the device only and cannot be guaranteed to have consistent responses across platforms.

 To get the value of `platform` call the method like this: